-- $\bullet\,$ In this module, we review some properties of Student's t distribution. - We shall then relate these properties to the null and non-null distribution of some classic test statistics: - 1 The 1-Sample Student's t-test for a single mean. - Provide the second s - The 2-Sample "correlated sample" t-test for comparing two means with correlated or repeated-measures data. - The k-sample independent t-test for linear combinations of means. - We then discuss power and sample size calculations using the developed facts.
+- In this module, we review some properties of Student's t distribution. - We shall then relate these properties to the null and non-null distribution of three classic test statistics: - 1 The 1-Sample Student's t-test for a single mean. - 2 The 2-Sample independent sample t-test for comparing two means. - The 2-Sample "correlated sample" t-test for comparing two means with correlated or repeated-measures data. - We then discuss power and sample size calculations using the developed facts.